olavfosse/midimap/README.md

 This program is of pre-release status, but it is public either way.
-Also since this is my first Go program, don't expect the code to be very idiomatic; advice and suggestions is always appreciated :-).
+Also since this is my first Go program, don't expect the code to be very idiomatic; advice and suggestions are always appreciated :-).

 ---